annereinarz/annereinarz.github.io/slides/networks_3/lecture.md

 - Persistent HTTP response time = RTT + file transmission
     - Assuming connections to server already established
     - Assuming all files requested in parallel

 ---

+# HTTP Standardds
+- HTTP/1.1 introduced 1997
+- HTTP/2 currently in use
+    - requires Transport Layer Security (TLS) 1.2 or newer
+- HTTP/3 proposed next standard
+    - already in use by some browsers
+    - uses UDP not TCP (see QUIC)
+    - attempts to solve "head-of-line" blocking

+---